RE Scheme of Work

 Visit the Discovery RE Scheme of Work website www.discoveryschemeofwork.com

-Discovery RE, the new Scheme of Learning for Religious Education in primary schools.
+Discovery RE, the new Scheme of Work for Religious Education in primary schools.
 A comprehensive ENQUIRY-BASED, teaching programme for Religious Education for Years F1 through to Year 6.

-This RE primary resource scheme of work gives you detailed medium-term plans, is designed on a modular basis and covers work on:
+This RE scheme of work gives you detailed medium-term plans, is designed on a modular basis and covers work on: